Introduction

 Selecting the Right Tiered Storage Solution

 - Evaluate Data Lifecycle: Analyse access patterns to determine appropriate tier placements.
+Rely on empirical access logs rather than assumptions about how data is used; the results are frequently counterintuitive.

 - Cost-Benefit Analysis: Assess the savings against the performance requirements to determine the most cost-effective solution.
+Factor in not just storage costs but also retrieval fees, egress charges, and the engineering effort required for implementation and ongoing management.

 - Scalability and Flexibility: Ensure that the chosen solution can scale effortlessly to accommodate growing data volumes.
+Cloud-native tiering solutions generally offer elastic scalability, but on-premises and hybrid approaches may require capacity planning to avoid storage bottlenecks during periods of rapid data growth.

 Conclusion